 Chevrolet Captiva: photo of an affordable crossover with an American soul.
-The catch, where you don’t expect it: choose a Chevrolet Captiva with mileage Captiva c100 does not work cd
+A catch where you don't expect it: choose a Chevrolet Captiva with mileage Captiva S100 CD doesn't work

 Chevrolet Captiva: photo of an affordable crossover with an American soul.
-The catch, where you don’t expect it: choose a Chevrolet Captiva with mileage Captiva c100 does not work cd
+A catch where you don't expect it: choose a Chevrolet Captiva with mileage Captiva S100 CD doesn't work

 22.09.2019

-Solid, bright, roomy, with off-road potential, the Chevrolet Captiva crossover fascinated everyone who loves solidity in everything.
-But the shortcomings that you need to pay attention to when buying a used car, there are also this family car.
-In addition to weaknesses in this car, there are also disadvantages that every future owner needs to know about.
+Solid, bright, roomy crossover with off-road potential Chevrolet Captiva has charmed everyone who loves thoroughness in everything.
+But this one also has some disadvantages that you need to pay attention to when buying a used car. family car.
+Besides weak points V this car There are also disadvantages that every future owner needs to know about.

 • steering rack;